aymenbrahimdjelloul/SafePassPy/README.md

 ## Overview
-<p>SafePassPy is a pure-python library used to secure passwords and determine the strength percentage of password also check the passwords breachs, and much more tools</p>
+<p>SecurePass is a pure-python library used to secure passwords and determine the strength percentage of password also check the passwords breachs, and much more tools</p>

 ## Features :
 - [x] Determine Password strength percentage